 I was fortunate enough to attend the recent World One Health Congress 2020.
-This was my first engagement with the One Health community that I become fascinated with during my PhD.
+This was my first engagement with the One Health community that I became fascinated with during my PhD.

 Unfortunately, as you might expect, the conference had to move to a virtual platform.
 It was a real shame not to be able to interact with the community face to face.
-Instead I tried to increase engagement by becoming more active on twitter – it was to little avail and no replacement for in person meetings, but better than nothing.
+Instead I tried to increase engagement by becoming more active on twitter – it was no replacement for in person meetings, but better than nothing.

 For those who haven’t come across the One Health approach before, an early definition is:

 “the collaborative efforts of multiple disciplines working locally, nationally, and globally, to attain optimal health for people, animals and our environment”

 One Health Initiative Task Force, 2008